GeyserMC/GeyserDiscordBot/bot_modules/live_updates/README.md

-This module is based on the [Fabric](https://fabricmc.net/) discord bot version check feature as seen [here](https://github.com/FabricMC/fabric-discord-bot/tree/master/versioncheck).
+This module is based on the [Fabric](https://fabricmc.net/) Discord bot version check feature as seen [here](https://github.com/FabricMC/fabric-discord-bot/tree/master/versioncheck).
+It uses the same method names and designs but has been altered slightly to better fit our use case and work with Node.js